CyberCommander94/CyberCommander94/README.md

 ### About me

 Web developer with over 5 years of combined commercial development experience.
 Main specialization - development client-side web applications based on Vue2 (4 years)/Vue 3 (1 year) framework.
 I have some experience in reusable JS modules development.
 Mainly worked on new features development, debugging and resolving issues in already started Vue projects.
 Have experience of work in a big English speaking scrum team (2 years).
 Regularly took part in different scrum meetings.
 Took part in custom UI components library (based on Vuetify) development.
 Also have experience working as a sole frontend dev on several projects.
+I like to draw a pictures at all.
+I work primarily with a simple pencil, aiming for a high level of realism in my drawings.
+My main focus is portraits, where I strive to capture true likeness.
+I also enjoy creating drawings of warriors, landscapes, and characters from movies and TV shows, bringing them to life on paper through intricate details and atmosphere.

 - 🌍 I'm based in Zhytomyr, Ukraine
 - ✉️ You can contact me at [oleh.karpovych.94@gmail.com](mailto:oleh.karpovych.94@gmail.com)